YvonneT1an/Lingo-Diary/README.md

 # LingoDiary

-A language learning app that helps you improve your English by writing daily diary entries in Chinese.
-Get casual, natural American English translations powered by AI, save interesting phrases to your personal dictionary, and review them with interactive 3D flip-card flashcards.
+A full-stack language learning platform that helps Chinese speakers improve their English through daily journaling.
+Users write diary entries in Chinese, receive natural American English translations powered by AI, and build a personal phrase dictionary with spaced-repetition flashcard review.

+# Product Vision

+LingoDiary explores how AI-assisted writing tools can support second-language fluency by:
+- Reducing translation friction
+- Turning passive corrections into active recall practice
+- Structuring learning around user-generated content

+The system is designed as a modular full-stack application to explore API boundaries, service responsibilities, and deployment trade-offs.

 ## Features